effect-handlers/wasm-effect/README.md

 Go to <https://www.madoko.net> to edit the document in a live editor.
 You can open the document directly from your Github repository and when syncing, `ctrl+s`, you can specify commit messages.

+Using Dropbox is even nicer as any changes are saved automatically.